This feature is only available on the Royal Jelly plan

 - Condition: To address contains

-support@ - Actions: Move to “Support” mailbox
+support@ - Actions: Add to “Support” mailbox, Also remove from default mailbox

 - Condition: From address contains